ForAnyPlatFormPrograms/TextEditior/README.md

 # TextEditior
-This is a text editor with very few fetures
+This is a text editor with very few fetures That canbe used as base for any Editor or For learning